Sun Cellular: Early history

 On August 7, 2000, Digitel was granted a permit by the NTC to establish and operate a Nationwide Cellular Mobile Telephone System (CMTS) using Global System for Mobile Communications (GSM) and/or Code Division Multiple Access (CDMA) technology.
 The following month, the company founded the Digitel Mobile Philippines, Inc. (DMPI) to assist in its wireless service.

 On December 11, 2002, the government granted DMPI, through Republic Act No. 9180, the right to establish a permanent franchise to create and manage a wireless telecommunications service.
 DMPI launched its wireless service, known as Sun Cellular, on March 3, 2003.
 From mobile telephony, Sun Cellular expanded its services to voice, messaging and international roaming services, to wireless broadband and value-added services for consumers and businesses.

 Acquisition by PLDT

 In 2011, PLDT acquired Digitel, including Sun Cellular, from JG Summit Holdings.
 Although PLDT also owns Sun's former competitor Smart Communications, the two networks initially remained separate entities with completely independent mobile network infrastructure and corporate management structures.

-Transition to Smart (2016–2022)

 Prepaid logo used from February to October 2020.